*”He” can be “she”*

 He writes too fast

 How can you expect a high quality article to be written in half an hour without the writer previously thinking about the unique approach at all?
 High quality articles need more time to ripen.
-It doesn’t mean that fast writers cannot write high quality articles, but that high quality articles cannot be written so fast, otherwise, the articles will just be the similar ones without uniqueness.
+It doesn’t mean that fast writers cannot write high quality articles, but that high quality articles cannot be written so fast, otherwise, the articles will just not be anything special.

 Readers scan articles’ titles and excerpts to decide whether to continue reading.
 A wordy article will bore readers soon without its providing any useful information.